Dale Hawerchuk: Playing career

-During the 1990 NHL Entry Draft, Hawerchuk was involved in a blockbuster trade.
-Along with Winnipeg's 1st round choice (14th overall pick, Brad May) in the draft, he was dealt to the Buffalo Sabres in exchange for Phil Housley, Scott Arniel, Jeff Parker and Buffalo's 1st round choice (19th overall pick, Keith Tkachuk).
-Over the next four years he recorded no fewer than 86 points.
-His point totals fell off during an injury plagued and lockout shortened 1994–95 season.
-In 1995, he signed with the St. Louis Blues, recording 41 points in 66 games before a trade to the Philadelphia Flyers in March, 1996.
-He finished the season strongly, scoring 20 points in the season's final 16 games and adding 9 points in the playoffs.
+During the 1990 NHL Entry Draft, Hawerchuk was involved in a blockbuster trade on June 16, 1990.
+Along with Winnipeg's first-round choice (14th overall pick, Brad May) in the draft, he was dealt to the Buffalo Sabres for Phil Housley, Scott Arniel, Jeff Parker and Buffalo's first-round choice (19th overall, Keith Tkachuk).
+Over the next four years, he recorded no fewer than 86 points in a season.
+His point totals fell off during an injury-plagued and lockout-shortened 1994–95 season.
+In 1995, with the Sabres looking to slash team salary, he signed a three-year contract with the St. Louis Blues, recording 41 points in 66 games before a trade to the Philadelphia Flyers in March 1996.
+He finished the season strongly, with 20 points in the final 16 regular-season games and adding nine points in the playoffs.
 The next season, he was plagued by injuries but managed 34 points and played in his fifth All-Star Game.
-Hawerchuk announced his retirement from the game following the 1996–97 season at age 34 due to a degenerative left hip.
+Hawerchuk announced his retirement following the 1996–97 season at age 34 due to a degenerative left hip.
 His appearance with the Flyers in the 1997 Stanley Cup Finals marked the only time any of his teams advanced past the second round of the playoffs.

 He played for Team Canada in the 1987 Canada Cup tournament, and had a goal and two assists in the decisive third game of the Finals against the Soviets.
 Late in the third period, he won the face-off that led to Canada's most famous goal and tied up with the Russian player who tried to check Mario Lemieux at centre ice, allowing Lemieux to take Wayne Gretzky's pass in the slot for the series winner.
 Hawerchuk was named Canada's MVP for that decisive game.
 Commentators remarked on his ability in the series to switch from being a goal scorer to a mucker and grinder.
 Hawerchuk was also key to Canada's 1991 Canada Cup victory.

 In a poll of NHL general managers during the mid-1980s asking them to select the player they would start a franchise with, Hawerchuk was voted third behind only Gretzky and Paul Coffey.
 He retired with 518 goals, 891 assists and 1,409 points, placing him 18th on the career NHL points list.
 He was inducted into the Hockey Hall of Fame in 2001.